Cross compiler

 A cross compiler is a compiler capable of creating executable code for a platform other than the one on which the compiler is running.
-For example, a compiler that runs on a PC but generates code that runs on an Android smartphone is a cross compiler.
+For example, a compiler that runs on a PC but generates code that runs on Android devices is a cross compiler.

 A cross compiler is useful to compile code for multiple platforms from one development host.
 Direct compilation on the target platform might be infeasible, for example on embedded systems with limited computing resources.

 Cross compilers are distinct from source-to-source compilers.
 A cross compiler is for cross-platform software generation of machine code, while a source-to-source compiler translates from one coding language to another in text code.
 Both are programming tools.

 Use

 The fundamental use of a cross compiler is to separate the build environment from target environment.
 This is useful in several situations: